-There are abundant opportunities for GSI and I/I reduction within the ALCOSAN service area.
-ALCOSAN, 3RWW, the City of Pittsburgh (including PWSA), smaller municipalities, and numerous neighborhood groups have identified thousands of potential locations and applications for green stormwater management and I/I reduction.
+There are abundant opportunities for green stormwater infrastructure (GSI) and inflow and infiltration (I/I) reduction within the ALCOSAN service area.
+ALCOSAN, 3 Rivers Wet Weather (3RWW), the City of Pittsburgh (including Pittsburgh Water and Sewer Authority - PWSA), smaller municipalities, and numerous neighborhood groups have identified thousands of potential locations and applications for green stormwater management and I/I reduction.
 While some of the project opportunities may not prove to be feasible, other opportunities will certainly emerge.